janw4ld/docker-notes/by-example/1-distributing-builds/3-multiplatform/readme.md

 WARNING: No output specified with docker-container driver.
 Build result will only remain in the build cache.
 To push result image into registry use --push or to load image into docker use --load
 ```

-notice the WARNING after the build, `buildkit` creates multiplatform images in a
+notice the WARNING after the build:

+> WARNING: No output specified with docker-container driver.
+Build result will only remain in the build cache.
+To push result image into registry use --push or to load image into docker use --load

-format not yet supported by docker (a manifest list), trying to `--load` an
+`buildkit` creates multiplatform images in a format not yet supported by docker
-images into the docker registry by default -similar to the legacy builder
+(a manifest list), trying to `--load` images into the docker registry by default
-behaviour- will error out. so we need to use `--push` to export the
+-similar to the legacy builder behaviour- will error out. so we need to use
-multiplatform image to an external registry that supports manifest lists.
+`--push` to export the multiplatform image to an external registry that supports
+manifest lists.

 we'll use dockerhub for this example, our prerequisites now are